 12. Direct Complaints to the Police

-12.1 Where a complaint is made to the Chief Constable about the Mayor when acting in relation to their PCC functions and/or any Deputy Mayor for Policing and Crime, the Chief Constable has a duty to notify the PCP Officers in writing via email to pcpofficer@wakefield.gov.uk.
+12.1 Where a complaint is made to the Chief Constable about the Mayor when acting in relation to their PCC functions and/or any Deputy Mayor for Policing and Crime, the Chief Constable has a duty to notify the Panel Officers in writing via email to pcpofficer@wakefield.gov.uk.

 13. Direct Complaints to the Director General of the Independent Office for Police Conduct